subhadeeppaul/collaborative_cnn_team04/report/report.md

 This collaborative study shows:

 - Dataset quality affects generalization heavily
 - Model V2 (User2) generalizes better due to higher variation
 - Model V1 suffers from dataset bias
 - Cross-dataset testing provides deeper insight into robustness

 This project highlights the importance of:

 - model capacity
 - training data diversity
 - cross-domain evaluation

 and serves as a strong foundation for further research.

 ---

-# End of Report